tpnewell/hm07-qa-us/README.md

 - In command line, open directory
 - Install npm if not already initialized with `npm init`
 - Install jest if not already initialized with `npm jest`
-- Run tests with `npx jest directory/filename.test`
+- Run tests with `npx jest directory/filename.test`, replacing `directory/filename.test` with your directory path